Tywardreath: Trenython

 Outside the village on the road up to Castle Dore is Trenython Manor (Tre'n Eythyn, meaning the gorse farm).
 It was originally built for Colonel Peard in thanks from Garibaldi for support during his Italian struggle.
 For 15 years from 1891 it was the bishop's palace for the Diocese of Truro.
 For half of the 20th century it was a railway convalescent home.

 A local paper at the time reported: "Trenython, the seventh Railwaymen's convalescent home, was opened by Viscount Churchill, chairman of the GWR.
 It has accommodation for 85 men – the cost of refurbishment about £25,000 – and the architect was Mr B. Andrew of St Austell.
 The two Egyptian Pillars standing sentinel inside the front door had originated from the Temple of Ephesus and are thousands of years old.
 Trenython is to be a self-contained institution with its own water supply, own electric system and own sewerage system."
 Today Trenython Manor is a country house hotel.

+Cornish wrestling

+Cornish wrestling tournaments, for prizes, were held at Tywardreath in a field adjoining the New Inn.